If you're looking for alcohol or drug addiction help near Shieldhall, Glasgow - you'll already know how confusing the options can be.

 Think back to past detoxes or rehabilitation centres to learn what areas should be dealt with in treatment and how to deal with triggers to alcohol or drug use.

-It's best to select a Shieldhall treatment service that will assign a case manager, to ease your way throughout the programme.
+It's best to select a Shieldhall treatment service that will assign a case manager, to ease your way through the programme.

 Take an active role in discussion with the consultant psychiatrist or specialist, following your admission to rehab, when agreeing the detox protocol you'll undergo.